zuman/scripts/README.md

 # scripts

-A list of useful scipts to make your terminal life easy.
+A list of useful scripts to make your terminal life easy.